erooijak/oogstplanner/README.md

  1. Get latest version: `git pull origin master`.
  2. See changes: `git status`.
  3. Add changes: `git add -A` (add all with -A flag, or specify specific file)
- 4. Commit changes: `git commit -m "Descriptive message of what you did"
+ 4. Commit changes: `git commit -m "Descriptive message of what you did"`
  5. Push to GitHub: `git push origin master` (make sure solution builds).
  6. Repeat.

-## Installation

-Update packages with NuGet.
-If you run with Monodevelop or Xamarin Studio this happens automatically.
-Install PostgreSQL database.
-Run database script from /App_Data/Update_Scripts/Initial.postgresql.

-## Tests

-Run with NUnit.

 ## Contributors